Is Dill Good for You? Science-Backed Benefits, Nutrition Facts & How to Use It

 The Nutritional Breakdown: What's Inside a Sprig?

 You might be surprised to learn that just one tablespoon of fresh dill packs a punch.
 While low in calories, it's loaded with vitamins and minerals.
-Here's a quick look at what you get:
+Here's a detailed look at what you get:

 • Vitamin A (good for vision and immunity)